- Plaintext email only

 As a therapist, Shahla provides a warm, inviting, safe, and therapeutic environment.
 She helps individuals in rediscovering, and rebuilding those parts that may have been lost or bent as a result of traumatic incidents, or daily life stressors.
 Shahla uses creative and expressive modalities to help individuals share their experiences that may be difficult to express verbally, in a safe and therapeutic manner.
 In addition, Shahla is trained in play therapy, using toys to allow children to express their world and difficulties, while learning about emotions and self regulation in an empowering and effective manner.
 In her work, Shahla helps each individual to reflect, explore, and discover their inner knowledge.

-Shahla's private practice, Water lily counselling, with 2 office locations in North Burnaby and central Vancouver, focus on four areas:
+Shahla's private practice, Water lily counselling, focuses on four areas:

 In addition to her work as a counsellor, Shahla conducted research on the impact of the creative language in psychotherapy with adults and adolescents.
 She also has researched and published an article on the validity of language assessment in children who are deaf and hard of hearing.

 Shahla provides counselling in both English and Farsi.
-Her offices is conveniently located in North Burnaby, and Central Vancouver.
+Her associates provide counselling in Cantonese; Her offices is conveniently located in North Burnaby.
 This location is easily accessible via public transit.

 Client Fee Individuals: